quiltdata/quilt/docs/advanced-features/s3-prefix-permissions.md

-* For cross-account roles, you must have a recent version of the Quilt Stack (1-Feb-2023 or later) so that the Quilt registry has sufficient permissions to assume cross-account roles on behalf or users
+* For cross-account roles, you must have a recent version of the Quilt Stack (1-Feb-2023 or later) so that the Quilt registry has sufficient permissions to assume cross-account roles on behalf of users

-* Ask your Quilt Account Manager to **enable "prefix-aware search"** for your stack in order for search to hide the objects from unauthorized users in the search results.
+* Ask your Quilt Account Manager **enable "prefix-aware search"** in your Cloud Formation template in order for search to hide the objects from unauthorized users in the search results.